UK

 UK Squirrel Situation

-Despite being millions of years old, squirrels could not have existed here during the ice-age's tree-less tundra (500,000 - 10,000 BC).
-As the ice sheet receded and trees began to return to the area, squirrels would have come across Doggerland (from what's now mainland Europe), before it was submerged under the North Sea, by around 8000 BC.
-Around 3000 BC would probably have seen the UK's greatest coverage of trees (60-80%) which could have supported tens of millions of red squirrels.
+Despite being millions of years old, squirrels could not have existed in most of the UK during the ice-age's tree-less tundra (500,000 - 10,000 BC).
+As the ice sheet receded and trees began to return to the area, squirrels would have come across Doggerland (from what's now mainland Europe), before it was submerged under the North Sea.
+Around 3000 BC would probably have seen the UK's greatest coverage of trees (60-80%) which would have supported millions of red squirrels.

-Unfortunately, 3000 BC also saw the ramping up human's use of wood (infrastructure, tools, fires) and clearing of forests for agriculture.
-By the 19th century the country was almost entirely deforested.
-Although tree coverage has since recovered to around 10%, the amount of healthy, original woodland is thought to be now less than 1% (according to the Woodland Trust).
+Unfortunately, since 3000 BC the UK's forests have been in decline.
+Human's use of wood (infrastructure, tools, fires, weapons) and agriculture ramped up.
+Gradually at first, but by the 19th century the country was almost completely void of trees.
+It has since recovered to around 10% coverage (still one of the lowest in Europe), but this is mostly monoculture.
+The amount of healthy, original woodland is thought to be less than 1% (according to the Woodland Trust).
 Squirrels thrive in contiguous forest, and so highly fragmented clusters of poor quality trees don't foster a healthy environment for arboreal animals.
-If they run out of food they're forced to cross vast swaths of open ground, roads or settlements where their chances of survival are miniscule.
-With squirrels gone, the forest's health further reduces, creating a cycle of decline, or even collapse.
+If they run out of food they're forced to cross vast swaths of open ground, roads or settlements where their chances of survival quickly diminish.
+With squirrels gone, the forest's health further reduces, creating a cycle of decline, or even eventual collapse.

 Squirrels were originally hunted for their pelts, meat and fur, but with their habitat nearly destroyed they were then hunted nearly to extinction by landowners, who ironically claim that they damage trees.
 Disease carrying Eastern Grey squirrels brought into the country get the bulk of the blame for the red squirrel's decline, but this ignores much of the human inflicted history.
 Now this excuse is used to viciously slaughter another innocent animal while claiming moral high ground.